valhuber/ApiLogicServer/api_logic_server_cli/docs/Manage-GitHub.md

 __5. Start the Browser__

-Click the globe to open the Admin App in your Browser, which also provides access to the Swagger.
+* Click the globe, as shown above.
+This should start your Browser, and the links on the left (Customer etc) should return data.

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/git-codespaces/create-port-launch-simple.jpg?raw=true"></figure>